 To care for and protect the apex cats and other wildlife species of various taxa in a semi wild state, housed in spacious habitats that are not too un-similar to those of the animal’s home ranges.
 Our wildlife sanctuary cares for many species of apex cats, this includes jaguar, cougar, lions, tigers, leopard and puma - none of the apex cats at our facility breed, neither are they used for petting purposes, walking-with tours and we also don't permit feeding tours.
 The wild animals in our care are #NotEntertainers and we maintain a very strict #HandsOff zero-interaction policy.

-Monkeyland KZN opened during 2019.
-Monkeyland-KZN, the newest addition to the award-winning South African Animal Sanctuary Alliance (SAASA).
+Monkeyland-KZN, the newest addition to the award-winning South African Animal Sanctuary Alliance (SAASA), opened to the public in April 2019.
 Monkeyland-KZN is the largest free-roaming, multi-specie primate sanctuary in Africa and SAASA’s first sanctuary in KwaZulu-Natal.
-Our sanctuary is currently home to 8 different species of rescued exotic primates.
+Our sanctuary is currently home to 8 different species of rescued exotic primate.
 A variety of indigenous wildlife occur naturally in our stunning 23-hectare forest, including Natal Duiker, Blue Duiker, Bushbuck, Vervets and Thick-Tailed Bush Babies as well as a huge variety of birdlife.
-Visitors are transported on safari vehicles from our reception site to our forest where they will be met by their guide.
-On the guided walk of our forest, which takes between an hour and an hour and a half, visitors will learn about our species’ unique behaviours and characteristics and the threats and challenges they face in the wild and in captivity.
-Tours are offered in English or isiZulu and depart from our reception every 15 minutes.
+Visitors are transported on safari vehicles from our reception site to our "hidden forest' where they will be taken on a guided walking tour for between an hour and 80 minutes.
+During the tour, visitors will learn about our species’ unique behaviours and characteristics and the threats and challenges they face in the wild and in captivity.
+Tours are currently offered in English and depart from our reception every 30 minutes.

 All the primates who live at Monkeyland-KZN are sterilised prior to release.